Gamification is one of the latest online trends. Why so? There are several reasons why gamification increases engagement:

-Naturally, people assume big data is something complex and hard to use on a daily basis.
+Naturally, people assume big data and media analytics are something complex and hard to use on a daily basis.
 However, adding elements of gamification to your workflow will help employees to become more focused and to start analyzing data on a daily basis.

 As a business owner, you should practice with gamification as it’s one more step to becoming data-driven.

 Gamification is a strong tool in right hands.
 But, as Brian Burke, the analyst of Gartner.Inc, says companies may face pitfalls while creating and implementing their gamification concepts:

 1. They confuse activity with success

 Creating gamified landing pages is great, but companies shouldn’t forget about their business goals, as game elements are added to the process.
 The same is acceptable for the inner business processes, as employees must grow, not entertain.